Your Cart is empty

 Hair Extension Care

 To guarantee a long and happy life with your Hair Extensions they will need to be cared for properly with the correct products and tools.
 We have created the Ultimate Care Guide to help you look after your precious hair extensions and included lots of fantastic tips for your own hair too.
-We’ve left no stone unturned covering all areas from washing to dying and everything in between meaning both experienced users and first time buyers can feel confident in caring for their hair extensions.
+We’ve left no stone unturned covering all areas from washing to dying and everything in between meaning both experienced users and first time buyers can feel confident in caring for their human hair extensions.
 Below you’ll find a complete index of all things Haircare and a handy glossary simplifying all the technical terms related to hair and maintenance.

 Not bought your hair extensions yet?
 Then read our ultimate hair extension buying guide and hair glossary.